TomiTakussaari/bower-puppet-server/README.md

 * Environment names may contain only alphanumeric characters and underscores (like foo_bar1)

 #### HTTP API
+* Fast way to see what versions & environments your installation is providing.
 * List environments and tracked releases

         curl PUPPET_SERVER:8080/environments